 Sue has acted for contractor clients in disputes arising out of the construction of housing and mixed-use developments and is currently acting for the developer in relation to an entertainment-led mixed use commercial and housing development in South London.

-Sue also acts for a number of social housing providers around the country.
+Sue also acts for a number of social housing providers around the country in respect of defects claims (including building/fire safety defects).

-Sue acted in disputes arising out of the construction of La Chi Kok Viaduct in Hong Kong.
+Sue acted in disputes arising out of the construction of La Chi Kok Viaduct in Hong Kong SAR, China.